simonmittag/ingress-j8a/ReadMe.md

 ![](art/ingress-j8a.png)

 ## Goals
-* zero downtime during updates to ingress resources.
+* Zero downtime for j8a during updates to ingress resources.
-* redundant ingress controllers using network load balancing.
+* Redundancy for J8a with multiple instances and a load balancing mechanism
-* intelligent defaults for proxy server params the kubernetes ingress resource does not expose.
+* intelligent defaults for j8a for proxy server params the kubernetes ingress resource does not readily expose.